Arenbo/testcase-rust-solidity-react/README.md

 This project is consists of 3 parts:

 ## Frontend (Javascript)
-You can interact throung basic UI with deployed contracts
+You can interact through basic UI with deployed contracts
 - React
 - Web3